ef15c/oberon_stm32f4/sources/omsp/README.md

       confEmitter.pipes[0].payload_length := 0; confEmitter.pipes[0].address := "RSCHO";
     END nrf24pRelay.

-Notice the hyphen character after N.RadioSetup type in the VAR clause.
+Notice the hyphen character after `RadioSetup` type in the VAR clause.
 It means that the variable `confEmitter` is immutable and will be stored in the embedded flash memory.
 The actual definition of this object is computed at compiler or link time and outputted to the constant section of the object file.